Supporting a Healthy Thyroid

 How to Maintain a Healthy Thyroid

-There are two main things you can do that can help maintain healthy thyroid function:
+There are two main things you can do that can help maintain healthy thyroid and parathyroid function:

 Eat well.
 A healthy, well balanced diet is your first line of defense in supporting a healthy thyroid.
 All adults need iodine to support the thyroid.
 If you have a good diet, you are almost certainly getting your needed amount of iodine.
 Avoiding excess sugar in the form of simple carbohydrates and reducing your intake of high saturated fats also helps as these foods put stress on the thyroid.